bbuchfink/deepclust-data/hhblits-vs-bfd/README.md

-Script to search samples of 10k representative sequences from clusters of size >= 2 and >=3 against the BFD using HHblits.
+Script to search samples of 10k representative sequences from clusters of size >= 2 and >=3 against the BFD using HHblits (extended data fig. 4).

 Software needed: